 We have around 200 members, mostly local but some scattered far and wide.
 Our annual programme of activities runs from September to July, with lectures from September through to Easter and then a varied programme of outings and expeditions in the summer.
 We meet for the lectures at 7.30 pm on the second Thursday of each month in the Education room of Banbury Museum.
 (Entrance from Spiceball Park Road, OX16 2PQ).
 Members and visitors are made very welcome at our meetings.

-Banbury Historical Society has been publishing research for over 50 years in its journal, Cake & Cockhorse, which comes out three times per year.
+Banbury Historical Society has been publishing research for over 50 years in its journal, Cake & Cockhorse.
 Big houses, Banbury streets, village characters and stories, local industries and shops, mills, churches, families and much more: all have provided material for articles written by all sorts of people and about every period.
 (The archive of Cake & Cockhorse is searchable here).
 New material is very welcome.

 The society also publishes a series of records volumes: some of these are transcriptions of records from the past, such as churchwardens’ accounts or diaries, with an explanatory introduction, and some use many sources to write a particular history, such as the history of Aynho.
 (The list of all the records volumes: this shows which are still available to buy.)

 If you are interested in history and in the locality please come and join us.
-Membership costs £13 per year (Join the society).
+Annual membership cost £15 for an individual member or £20 for two members living at the same address (Join the society).